-The developer will describe the potential effects of the Project on potentially affected communities (see section 5.2) and their residents.
+The developer will describe the potential effects of the Project on each potentially affected community (see section 5.2) and their residents.
 For issues identified, answer the question, "will the development make the problem better or worse?"
 Selwyn should describe any proposed mitigation measures to manage identified project-related impacts.
+Any residual effects will be listed, by community, as per guidance in section 4.
 Subjects that will be considered include: